hallorant/bigmit/model1usb/README.md

 ## Caution

 Do not cut and "reuse" a USB-A cable to save time.
 This is a bad idea.
-We want to use 22 gauge wire to ensure good current flow.
+We want to use 22 gauge wire (or larger) to ensure good current flow.
 The Model 1 keyboard uses ~0.9 amps.
 A lot of commercial cables are intended for data and use very thin wire.
 Soldering a USB-A plug is easy, it's soldering the DIN that is difficult.

 ## Some background and theory behind our cable